onegules/dog-breed-project/README.md

 ![Screenshot](/data/screenshot.PNG)

-The metric we were looking at was accuracy: how close the model could predict the dog breed while given a train set and a test set.
+The metric we were looking at was accuracy: how accurately the model could predict the dog breed while given a train set and a test set.
 The model trained from the VGG19 architecture resulted in a 73.9% accuracy.
 To improve this, I would suggest tuning the parameters, use data augmentation or increase the data set size.

+This result was very surprising and the model seems to do a good job predicting on various pictures as seen in the process page.

 ## Acknowledgments